martinsadab/A-Predictive-Torque-Demand-Approach-for-Energy-Management-in-Dual-Motor-BEVs/README.md

 Figure 4: Energy efficiency improvement in Miles per gallon equivalent (MPGe) compared to baseline

 ## Conclusion
+In Conclusion, MPC as a strategy can optimize the ef􀏐iciency of current IDA DM-BEV powertrain in urban settings.
+However, it is less likely to do the same for highway drive cycles with the current problem formulation.
+However, an MPC plus rule-based strategy can further improve the ef􀏐iciency of the IDA BM-BEV drive trains compared to MPC in both urban and highway settings.

 ## References
 1. A. Biswas, P. G. Anselma & A. Emadi.
 (2022) Real-Time Optimal Energy Management of Multimode Hybrid Electric Powertrain With Online Trainable Asynchronous Advantage Actor–Critic Algorithm.
 IEEE Transactions on Transportation Electrification.
 8 (2), 2676–2694.
 10.1109/TTE.2021.3138330.